 Rooms here are all contemporary and comfortable, well-stocked with amenities and with controls and outlets that make sense.
 You won’t be hurting for places to charge your gadgets and the included Wi-Fi works well throughout.
 Robes, Frette linens, and nice toiletries add to the comfort and there’s a well-stocked minibar.
 Most rooms have a balcony, with the ones in the back of the building facing the intracoastal water and some at the top facing the street getting a partial sea view.

 All rooms are about the same size, at a generous 480 square feet.
 The differences are in the layouts and bed configuration, with some having two queens and others a king bed.
 Those set up as a suite have a curtained glass partition between and a living room set-up on one side.
 If you want a bathtub, go for the King Spa category, which has a large soaking tub in addition to the shower with rain nozzle and hand nozzle.

 Some rooms look down on the pool deck, which has a whirlpool, comfortable cushioned lounge chairs, and a few daybed set-ups.
 There’s another bar here that’s staffed when occupancy is high.

 Fans of the Kimpton chain will be disappointed that this property is no longer a part of that chain, so check in to see if some Kimpton perks (like a daily wine social hour) are still included or not.
-Still, this boutique beach hotel version, which offers a sense of style not often found in Florida beach resorts and with an attentive staff on hand to take care of your needs.
+Still, this boutique beach hotel offers a sense of style not often found in Florida beach resorts and with an attentive staff on hand to take care of your needs.
 This is clearly one of the best hotels on St. Pete Beach.

 Review and photos by editor Tim Leffel, who was hosted at Kimpton Hotel Zamora while researching an article for another publication.